Plebware/Plebware.github.io/everyday/otto-and-juelz-notes/author-notes/_posts/2026-09-22-metro-fibre-status-update.md

 ## Technical Record

-For clarity, this update does **not** allege that the status-light change was caused by any particular action.
+For clarity, this update does **not** allege that any particular action caused the status-light change.

 It simply records:

 - **Date:** 22 September 2026.
-- **Morning observation:** Both Metro Fibre status lights were green.
+- **Morning observation:** Both LAN card status lights are now green.
 - **Current location:** Away from the premises.
 - **Network testing:** Not currently possible.
 - **Further testing:** To be performed after returning home from work.